Na Baligh Afraad

-Na Baligh Afraad is an Urdu-language Lollywood feature film released in Pakistan in June 2024.
-A comedy film, it was directed by Nabeel Qureshi and produced by Fizza Ali Meerza.
+Na Baligh Afraad (lit.
+Juveniles) is a 2024 Pakistani Urdu-language coming of age comedy film released in Pakistan in June 2024.
+It was directed by Nabeel Qureshi and produced by Fizza Ali Meerza.

 The film has debutant Samar Jafri, Aashir Wajahat and Rimha Ahmad in the lead roles.

 The title of the film is inspired by Qureshi's directorial debut, Na Maloom Afraad (2014).

 Premise

 In the 1990s in a lower middle-class Karachi neighbourhood, two teenage brothers, Mazhar and Fakhar, try to fast-track their growth to appear cooler.
 In their pursuit, they attempt to watch an adult film on VCR.